supposedly/nutshell/documents/LAYMAN-README.md

 ### What the heck is a ruel?
 A rule?
 What?

 So you've likely heard of Conway's Game of Life at some point or other, yes?
-In case that's a "no", let's define some terms real quick:
+In case that's a "no", google it and then let's define some terms real quick:

 - Generation: One discrete step of time, during which a bunch of interactions can happen between different "cells"
 - Cell: A discrete point on a regular grid